Skip to main content

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and clinical experience to treat a variety of conditions or injuries.
+All physical therapists are prepared through education and clinical experience to treat a variety of conditions or injuries, including pain.
+You may want to consider:

-You can find physical therapists that have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.
+You can find physical therapists in your area with specific clinical expertise and credentials by using Find a PT, provided by the American Physical Therapy Association.

 General tips when you're looking for a physical therapist (or any other health care provider):